Libretro Input API¶

 -0x8000.
 Positive X axis is right.
 Positive Y axis is down.
 Buttons are returned in the range

-The pointer abstraction represents pen, stylus, touch and other input devices that use absolute coordinates with respect to the screen.
+RETRO_DEVICE_POINTER: The pointer abstraction represents pen, stylus, touch and other input devices for emulated devices that use absolute coordinates with respect to the screen.

 Coordinates in X and Y are reported as